 The latest version of Google’s mobile operating system, Android 10, comes with a lot of great new features.
-Gesture navigation — which uses swipes and other actions to control your phone, rather than tapping on buttons — was introduced to Android in Android 9.0 Pie.
+Gesture navigation — which uses swipes and other actions to control your phone, rather than tapping on buttons — has become a universal mode of navigation on modern phones.
 In Android 10, Google has put the final touches to its gesture controls, ditching the last few soft keys, and creating a system more like the gesture navigation in Apple’s iOS.

 How to turn on gesture navigation